 Beth Lew-Williams specializes in U.S. history, Asian American studies, the U.S. West, and the Pacific World.
 She earned her PhD in history at Stanford University in 2011 and is currently a Visiting Assistant Professor at Northwestern University appointed in history and Asian American studies.
 She is working on her first book (under contract with Harvard University Press), which examines Chinese immigration and anti-Chinese violence in the 19th-century West.
 This project explores how American’s first attempt to close its borders was deeply entangled with U.S. imperial ambitions in Asia.
 In support of this research, she has received funding from the Andrew W. Mellon Foundation, the American Council of Learned Societies, and the George P. Shultz Fund in Canadian Studies.
 Before coming to Northwestern, Lew-Williams was a fellow at the Institute for Research in the Humanities at the University of Wisconsin – Madison.

-Li Ju, born in 1959 in Beijing, is a freelance photographer and amateur scholar of historical photographs.
-He is a computer engineer with a degree in computer science.
-In 2010, during a trip in the U.S. following the photographic journey that American photographer William Henry Jackson took in the 1860s, he was drawn to stories of the Chinese workers’ role in building the Central Pacific Railroad.
-He looked through many historical photographs, and studied the history of the Central Pacific Railroad and its Chinese workers.
-He made his own photographic journey along Central Pacific’s route three times to find the footprints of the Chinese laborers who built it.
-He is collaborating with Professor Huang Annian on a photo-book on the Central Pacific Railroad.
-Tentatively titled “Trace the SIlent Spike–Commemorate the Chinese Workers who Built the Transcontinental Railroad 150 years Ago.”
-It will be published in 2015 by China Railway Press.
+Li Ju, born in 1959 in Beijing, is a freelance photographer and computer engineer with a strong interest in historical photographs.
+During a trip in the U.S. in 2010 following American photographer William Henry Jackson’s 1860s photographic journey in the 1860s, he was drawn to stories behind the role of Chinese workers in building the Central Pacific.
+After examining scores of historical photographs and studying all he could learn about the history of Chinese workers on the Central Pacific, he travelled along the railroad route three times, documenting his journey with new photographs of his own.
+He is collaborating with Professor Huang Annian on a book of photographs of the Central Pacific Railroad to be published in 2015 by China Railway Press.

 Liang, I-ping (梁一萍)